 Here in the saved out as a component properties inspector I'm going to toggle on padding.
 I can see the values here towards the bottom.
 I can always change the padding values to be equal on all sides but this one actually has an interesting implementation.

 Notice that the padding value is actually a negative value there towards the bottom.
-This actually works in my favour because my background image is inset a bit from these Avatar images I have above it.
+This actually works in my favor because my background image is inset a bit from these Avatar images I have above it.

-I can always come in once again and holding down that tilde key come to that object and hover over until I get to that padding value and just press and drag to fine-tune it a bit so that it's centred right behind those avatars.
+I can always come in once again and holding down that tilde key come to that object and hover over until I get to that padding value and just press and drag to fine-tune it a bit so that it's centered right behind those avatars.
 If as I'm designing the group of objects I want to move something within it I get a really nice visual representation showing me how those objects will bump or move out the overall group.

 And lastly if I hit escape and come back up to the root level of this component and press and drag the object the responsive resize feature continues to perform, but it now does it in context of the padding on each of the sides of that group set.